-POSITION POSTED: JANUARY 3, 2022 SALARY RANGE: $81,600 - $129,000 (SE II) The SRF Institute seeks a SRF Research Instrument Engineer to join a dynamic team working on the development of material and surfaces for superconducting RF (SRF) applications.
+Position Posted: 01/03/2022 Salary Range: $83,300 - $131,700 (SE II) Work Location Type: Flexible On-site (working more than 60% on-site) Come join our team at Jefferson Lab, where great minds matter.
+What your job will be like: The SRF Institute seeks a SRF Research Instrument Engineer to join a dynamic team working on the development of material and surfaces for superconducting RF (SRF) applications.
 The individual will assist Staff Scientists and students in their SRF research activities.
 This will include, but not be limited to, maintaining several measurement and characterization systems such as 4-point probe and magnetometry systems, integrating controls and data acquisition on various existing research systems, participating in the development of novel instrumentation.
-Essential Job Functions:
+In this role, you will:

-Compliance with all applicable safety procedures Acquire and maintain all training required to perform daily activities Provides instrumentation support for a wide range of analytical and developmental activities related to superconducting rf (SRF) materials and testing.
-Designs, debugs, operates, and maintains an automated, multi-sample Tc/RRR sample measurement system and other magnetometry systems as a service to multiple JLab SRF programs.
-Integrates controls and data acquisition for vacuum, coating, electrochemical test systems as a service to scientific investigations.
-Maintains materials analysis test systems and trains users (digital optical microscopes, Kyoto camera system …).
+Provide instrumentation support for a wide range of analytical and developmental activities related to superconducting rf (SRF) materials and testing.
+Design, debug, operate, and maintain an automated, multi-sample Tc/RRR sample measurement system and other magnetometry systems as a service to multiple JLab SRF programs.
+Integrate controls and data acquisition for vacuum, coating, electrochemical test systems as a service to scientific investigations.
+Maintain materials analysis test systems and trains users (digital optical microscopes, Kyoto camera system …).
 Assist in systems anomaly diagnosis and resolution.
-Works with stakeholders to design and develop new control processes.
+Work with stakeholders to design and develop new control processes.
 Assist PhD and master students in their lab research.
-Proficiency with any structured programming/scripting language (preferably C, C++, C#), Phython/Jupiter, MatLab, Labview, PLC programming is required.
-Basic/fundamental electrical/electronic engineering classes in circuit theory/analysis in power, and/or analog/digital design Experience with science instrument (or similar) integration with ground, electrical and power Knowledge of high power, high voltage, high current systems is a plus.
 Support the continuous improvement of laboratory equipment.
-Strong analytical skills with attention to detail, high degree of quality and reliability that entail requirements review and analysis to support scientific instrument control software programming, and circuit layout analysis.
-Ability to learn new equipment and processes quickly.
-Ability to follow evolving but strict procedures and instructions in an R&D environment Ability to solve problems, and address road blocks to technical issues.
-Team player, flexible and adaptable.
-Good communication and interpersonal skills.

-a) Relevant Bachelor of Science Degree in computer, electronic or electrical engineering with 4 years of relevant electronic design, programming, integration and testing experience or equivalent combination of education and experience.
+4 years of relevant electronic design, programming, integration and testing experience and Experience with science instrument (or similar) integration with ground, electrical and power, or Equivalent combination of education and experience.

 Knowledge, Skills, Abilities: